Bimbo Bakeries USA: Nationwide expansion

-On December 10, 2008, it was announced that Grupo Bimbo was in negotiations to purchase Weston Foods Inc., a subsidiary of George Weston Ltd. for $2.38 billion, a purchase that would make Bimbo Bakeries USA the largest bakery company in the USA.
+On December 10, 2008, it was announced that Grupo Bimbo was in negotiations to purchase Weston Foods Inc., a subsidiary of George Weston Ltd. for $2.38 billion, a purchase that would make Bimbo Bakeries USA the largest bakery company in the United States.
 The purchase was finalized on January 21, 2009.
 The acquisition added brands such as Arnold, Brownberry, Freihofer's, Stroehmann, and gave Bimbo the rights to the Weston brands in the eastern United States (it had controlled the Weston brands in the western United States since 2002).
-The purchase also added 22 more factories and 4,000 delivery trucks, giving Bimbo Bakeries USA 35 factories and over 7,000 sales routes in the United States, along with a footprint in all of the lower 48 states and almost US$4 billion in annual sales.
-The Weston Foods headquarters in Horsham, Pennsylvania (just outside Philadelphia) became the new headquarters for Bimbo's USA operations, relocating from Fort Worth, Texas, when the deal closed.
+The purchase also added 22 factories and 4,000 delivery trucks, giving Bimbo Bakeries USA 35 factories and over 7,000 sales routes in the United States, along with a footprint in all of the lower 48 states and almost $4 billion in annual sales.
+The Weston Foods headquarters in Horsham, Pennsylvania (just outside Philadelphia) became the new headquarters for Bimbo's US operations, relocating from Fort Worth, Texas, when the deal closed.
+In April 2026, the company announced it was moving its headquarters back to the Dallas area, announcing that it was part of a long-term growth strategy.

 Soccer sponsorship

 In an effort to increase its national exposure, on January 11, 2011, Bimbo announced a four-year partnership agreement making it the official jersey sponsor of the Philadelphia Union, the Major League Soccer (MLS) team local to their national headquarters.
-The Union sponsorship agreement marks the fifth professional soccer team sponsored by Bimbo; the parent company Grupo Bimbo sponsors the following five teams: Rochester Rhinos, Club América, C.D.
+The Union sponsorship agreement marked the fifth professional soccer team sponsored by Bimbo; the parent company Grupo Bimbo had sponsored the following five teams: Rochester Rhinos, Club América, C.D.
 Guadalajara and C.F.
 Monterrey of the Primera División de México teams, and C.D.
 Saprissa of Costa Rica.
 The deal also makes Bimbo the official bread and baked goods sponsor of the Union and MLS.
 Bimbo will become an official sponsor of MLS, opening MLS League and Club marketing assets, such as stadium signage, to the company.
 The sponsorship deal is valued at roughly US$12 million over the four-year period.